korvoj/k8s-distributions-iot-edge/README.md

-# Kubernetes Distributions for the Edge: A Serverless Outlook
+# Kubernetes Distributions for the Edge: Serverless Performance Evaluation

 This repository contains complementary data for the paper titled Kubernetes Distributions for the Edge: Serverless Performance Evaluation.